remykarem/remykarem.github.io/books-src/system-design-book/src/strategies/throttling.md

 # Throttling

+aka backoff

-Usually used in the context of a client.
+Usually used in the context of client-side.
 Similar to [rate limiting](./rate-limiting.md).

 Throttling helps to maintain a stable and predictable level of service for servers.